 Counseling can help the disconnection you feel in your relationships.

-It’s hard for you to connect with your wife or girlfriend lately and sometimes you might find yourself wandering into conversations with old crushes or people you find attractive on social media.
+When things aren’t right in your relationship, you might wander into conversations with old crushes or people you find attractive on social media.
 You tell yourself these things are innocuous, but you are also curious about going a step further.

 You aren’t someone who asks for help.
 You live in a culture that misunderstands men’s emotions.
 Men share with me experiences where they have been scolded or humiliated for showing their feelings.
 It makes sense that you would want to distance yourself from even acknowledging that you feel hurt, sad, or disconnected.

 Working with a therapist can help you feel more deeply connected to your partner and your work.
 And even help you weather the general irritations of life that sometimes cause you to lose your cool.

 Maybe that sounds a little rose-colored glasses.
 You have trouble believing that talking with this middle-aged white woman will help anything.

 I’ve helped men just like you live calmer and less agitated existences.
 There’s a little less bickering and a little more cuddling and connection with their spouses.
 The days of slamming doors, walking out in anger, or aggressively honking at inconsiderate drivers become less frequent.